montanariarthur/OptFlock/README.md

 - The  time-delay consensus model (`main_TDconsensus.m`) requires installation of the DDE-BIFTOOL toolbox.
 These codes were tested on version 3.0.
 See Ref.
 3 and their website (https://sourceforge.net/projects/ddebiftool/) for more details.

 All codes were tested and run in MATLAB 2023a.
+To run the codes, download all files in this repository to a folder of your choice and run one of the `main` scripts of your choice.
+All codes generate/include the required data to run the simulations and optimization; simulations can take a few minutes on a standard laptop.

 # License